 Physical Ways To Reduce The GPU Temperature

-More often than not, the reason for overheating will be a physical one and it will require you to open up your case.
-Remember that you can break something when doing this, so be careful and you should be just fine.
+In most cases, the reason for overheating will be physical, and fixing it will require you to open up your case.
+The inside of your computer is delicate, but be careful and you should be fine.

 Removing The Dust

-Dust will get inside of your case one way or another, it’s simply unavoidable.
-The rule is simple – the more fans you have leading to the outside of the case, the more dust your case will gather.
-Seeing how the graphics card usually has its own fans, it will likely get even more dust.
+Dust will eventually get inside of your case one way or another; it’s unavoidable.
+The reason for this is simple: the more fans you have built into your case, the more dust it will gather.
+As a graphics card usually has its own fans, it is likely to attract even more dust.

-- Open the case – the obvious thing to do first would be to open the case and see if it needs cleaning at all.
-More likely than not, this will be the case.
+- Open the case – Your first step is to open the case and see if it needs cleaning.
+This will usually be the case.

-- Remove the GPU – although this step isn’t necessary, you will get the most out of the cleaning process if you do get it out.
+- Remove the GPU – This step isn’t absolutely necessary, but you will make the most of the cleaning process if you remove your GPU.

-- Remove the fans – this is another optional step but one that will significantly ease the process.
+- Remove the fans – This is another optional step but one that will make the process much easier.

-- Use compressor and a cotton swab to clean the dust – both the GPU and the fans will have their tight spots and hard-to-reach nooks and crannies.
-In both cases, it’s recommendable to first use the compressor to remove the dust with air pressure, but finish the process off by going through those tough spots with a cotton swab.
-This step applies both to the components you previously removed and to every part of your case.
-That means the CPU, RAM, motherboard, memory, and every single place where even a speck of dust could’ve found its way in must be cleaned.
+- Use compressed air and a cotton swab to clean the dust – The GPU and fans will have numerous tight spots and awkward nooks and crannies.
+In both cases, you should first use compressed air to dislodge the dust, then complete the process by cleaning the difficult spots with a cotton swab.
+This applies to the components you previously removed and every part of your case.
+This means the CPU, RAM, motherboard, memory, and any other place where dust might have gathered will need to be cleaned.

-- Put the PC back together and test – as dust is the most common source of overheating, you will likely be satisfied with the results and notice an immediate improvement after cleaning and reassembling your PC.
+- Put the PC back together and test – As dust is the most frequent reason for overheating, you should notice an immediate improvement after cleaning and reassembling your PC.

-Overlooking your fans being broken is exceptionally easy if you open your case while the PC is turned off.
-Of course, this is how you should usually open the case so we can’t really blame you for not noticing that the fans aren’t spinning.
+It’s easy to overlook that your fans aren’t working if you open your case while the PC is turned off.
+Of course, this is how you should usually open the case, which makes it much easier to miss that the fans are no longer spinning.

-The first thing you need to do if you suspect your fans are faulty is to confirm or debunk your suspicions.
-This involves opening the case while the PC is running.
+If you suspect that your fans are faulty, your first task is to confirm or disprove your suspicions.
+This means opening the case while the PC is turned on.
 Alternatively, you can open the case and then turn on the PC.

-Most common reasons for the fans not spinning include:
+The most common reasons for fans not spinning include:

-- Too much dust – yes, this is an actual possibility.
-If you’re not cleaning your PC regularly, dust can accumulate to the point where it can actually stop the GPU fans from spinning.
+- Too much dust – This is a very real possibility.
+If you don’t clean your PC regularly, dust can accumulate to a point where it prevents the GPU fans from spinning.

-- Power connectors not connected – this one can be especially tough to notice because sometimes even a slight loss of contact can lead to fans shutting off.
+- Power connectors disconnected – This can be especially difficult to notice because even a slight loss of contact can lead to fans shutting off.

-- Fan bearings out of commission – another one that’s hard to figure out, but relatively easy to fix.
-For this, you will need to apply lightweight machine oil and absolutely not use WD-40.
+- Fan bearings out of commission – This is another one that is hard to spot, but relatively easy to fix.
+You simply need to apply lightweight machine oil but do not use WD-40.

-- Fans stopped working entirely – if everything else fails, this is likely the problem.
-Machines sometimes malfunction and GPU fans are no different.
-Luckily, you can replace the fans without changing the entire graphics card.
+- Fans stopped working entirely – If everything else fails, this is the most likely problem.
+Machines can malfunction and GPU fans are no different.
+Fortunately, you can replace the fans without changing your entire graphics card.

 Replace The Thermal Paste

-This is a problem that might be hard to notice.
-There’s no real way of checking if this is the issue before removing the GPU from the card.
-Honestly, if you’re already there, you might as well change the thermal paste anyway, it can only do good for the longevity of the card.
+This problem can be hard to notice.
+There’s no real way of checking if this is the issue without removing the GPU from the card.
+If you have already done that, you might as well change the thermal paste anyway; it can only be good for the longevity of the card.

-- Remove the graphics card – when you open up the case, the first and most logical step will be to remove the card, as it’ll give you the easiest access to all the components you need to check.
+- Remove the graphics card – When you open the case, it’s sensible to remove the graphics card, as this will give you easier access to all the components you need to check.

-- Unscrew the heatsink – after you flip the card, you will notice several tiny screws scattered around.
-Your card might have a backplate, but that is just another layer to remove.
-After you finish, there might be some additional wires connecting the PCB and the cooler and it’s recommended that you unplug those as well.
+- Unscrew the heatsink – If you turn over the card, you should see several tiny screws.
+Your card might also have a backplate, but that is simply another layer to remove.
+When you’re done, there might be some additional wires connecting the PCB and the cooler.
+We recommend that you unplug these as well.

-- Clean the thermal paste residue from both the heatsink and the chip – for this step, you’ll need a microfiber cloth or a paper towel and a cotton swab, as well as some rubbing alcohol with an alcohol percentage as high as possible.
-For extra safety, you may want to first remove the chop from the PCB.
-The largest dried remains of thermal paste can easily be removed with a microfiber cloth, but the smaller pieces are best removed with a cotton swab.
+- Clean the thermal paste residue from both the heatsink and the chip – For this step, you will need a microfiber cloth or a paper towel and a cotton swab, as well as some rubbing alcohol with an alcohol percentage as high as possible.
+For extra safety, it is worth first removing the chip from the PCB.
+Any large, dried remains of thermal paste can be easily wiped away with a microfiber cloth, but smaller pieces are best removed with a cotton swab.

-- Apply new thermal paste – if you applied the paste the last time and still remember which method you used, you may want to use a different one.
-More often than not, you’ll be perfectly safe with the ‘X’ method.
+- Apply new thermal paste – If you previously applied the paste and still remember which method you used, it might be worth using a different one.
+In most cases, you will be perfectly safe with the ‘X’ method.

-- Put the card back together – the first thing you’ll do here is slowly and carefully return the heatsink on top of the chip.
-The reason for this is that you need to make sure that the thermal paste spreads evenly.
-After that’s done, you simply repeat the process, but backwards.
-After you reconnect the cables, you will return the screws back in their place and then return the graphics card to the case.
+- Put the card back together – You first need to slowly and carefully return the heatsink to the top of the chip.
+This is because you need to make sure that the thermal paste spreads evenly.
+Once that is done, you simply repeat the process, but in reverse.
+After you reconnect the cables, return the screws to their positions and then place the graphics card in the case.

 Improve The Airflow Within The Case

-Getting the proper airflow may seem like a small thing but, when properly managed, it can make a world of difference.
-As the solution for this is on a case-to-case basis (no pun intended), we can’t really give you concrete answers, but we’ll still offer you some pointers:
+Achieving proper airflow might seem like a small thing but, when properly managed, it can make a world of difference.
+As the solution for this is on a case-to-case basis (no pun intended), we can’t really give you a universal answer, but we can still offer some pointers:

-- Plan the airflow – you would want to position your fans in a way that the cool air is coming in and the hot air is coming out.
-For the best airflow, you should look to have the air go from front to back and from the bottom to the top.
+- Plan the airflow – You should position your fans in such a way that the cool air comes in and hot air goes out.
+For optimal airflow, you should try to have it flow from front to back and from the bottom to the top.

-- Cable management – having your cables placed without order can bring a lot more heat than expected.
-Therefore, it’s best to make sure that the cables are neatly tucked away and that they don’t interfere with the air circulating inside the case.
+- Cable management – Having your cables placed haphazardly can cause a lot more heat than you might expect.
+This is why it’s best to ensure that the cables are neatly tucked away and won’t interfere with the air circulation inside the case.

-- Focus on hot spots – if you’re looking to reduce the GPU temperature, you should probably aim to have hot air from wherever your card is positioned blow somewhere else.
-Ideally, you’d want it to have a clear path out.
+- Focus on hot spots – If you’re looking to reduce your GPU temperature, you should aim for hot air from wherever your card is positioned to blow somewhere else.
+Ideally, it should have a clear route out of the case.

 Improve Cooling Itself

-Naturally, if you’re still unable to fix your GPU getting overheated, the reason may be that you simply lack firepower in the form of fans inside the case.
-To get around this, there are two simple solutions, with one being just getting more fans and, of course, setting up their influence on the overall airflow.
+If you’re still unable to prevent your GPU from getting overheated, the reason could be that you simply lack firepower in terms of your cooling hardware.
+There are two solutions to this: the first is getting more fans and carefully arranging their influence on the overall airflow.

-The other way to improve cooling isn’t much of an improvement as it’s a complete replacement.
+The other way to improve cooling isn’t as much an improvement as it is a complete replacement.
 We’re talking about water cooling.
-It’s been proven that liquid cooling is better at dissipating heat, but the risk of it accidentally breaking and completely bricking your PC is always there.
+It has been proven that liquid cooling is better at dissipating heat, but you run the small risk of it accidentally breaking and completely bricking your PC.

 Using Software To Reduce GPU Temperature

-Seeing how tinkering with the software itself can be the most likely cause of the GPU temperature rising, we should definitely mention some more common issues that can easily be fixed.
+As tinkering with software can be the most likely cause of the GPU temperature rising, we should mention some of the more common issues that can easily be fixed.

 Rollback The GPU Driver

-As you might’ve guessed, this happens when the GPU manufacturer updates its drivers, which causes the card to work harder or even more efficiently, but the fans don’t seem to get the memo.
-Either way, a simple rollback should do the trick.
-Of course, that’s not to say that you shouldn’t get the latest driver.
-You should, but sometimes it may be for the best to wait a little bit.
+This happens when the GPU manufacturer updates its drivers, which causes the card to work harder or more efficiently, but the fans might be unable to keep up with these changes.
+In any case, a simple rollback should do the trick.
+This isn’t to say that you shouldn’t download the latest driver, but sometimes it’s best to wait for a while.

 Underclock The GPU

-The reason why you might need to do this is if you accidentally overclocked the GPU a little ambitiously and now you’re paying the price.
+You might need to do this is if you accidentally overclocked the GPU too ambitiously and now you’re paying the price.

-Unfortunately, this may not be the only reason why you need to underclock the GPU.
-Sometimes, it’s possible that the card can’t really handle all the new games that are being thrown at it, despite all the efforts it’s putting in.
-In this case, you might have to admit defeat and rid your graphics card from suffering.
+This isn’t the only reason why you might need to underclock the GPU.
+It’s possible that your card can’t handle all the new games that are being thrown at it, despite its best efforts.
+If this is the case, you might need to admit defeat and protect your graphics card from any further strain.

-The process for underclocking the GPU is pretty much the same as overclocking, but only in reverse.
-In places where you’d increase the core and memory clock, you’d reduce them.
+The process for underclocking the GPU is largely the same as overclocking but in reverse.
+In places where you would increase the core and memory clock, you instead reduce them.

 Why It’s Important To Reduce GPU Temperature

-Aside from getting better performance in video games or with whatever professional tool you’re using, it’s important to reduce the GPU temperature in order to avoid other, sometimes dangerous, issues.
+In addition to enjoying a better performance in video games or whatever professional tool you’re using, it’s important to reduce the GPU temperature to avoid other, potentially dangerous, issues.

-Luckily, most graphics cards these days are built with excellent security measures and will shut down when the card starts getting overheated.
-However, this may not always happen and it may lead to heat damage to the PCB which, as you might’ve guessed, renders it useless.
+Today, most graphics cards are manufactured with excellent security measures and will shut down if the card starts getting overheated.
+However, this doesn’t always happen and it could lead to heat damage to the PCB which might render it useless.

-Although here we talked about keeping the GPU temperature regulated, it’s important to know that heat issues can plague any part of your PC, and most of the advice we gave you today applies to them as well.
+Although we have focused on keeping the GPU temperature regulated, it’s important to know that heat issues can affect any part of your PC.
+Most of the advice in this article also applies to those parts.